cassiel/maxmsp-clojure-sql/README.md

          -Dpackaging=jar \
          -DgeneratePom=true

 (This is where the `local.microsoft` prefix came from.)
+The command for `max.jar` is similar - see the docs for [net.loadbang.lib][loadbang-lib] for details.

 After a `lein deps`, the Clojure code can be exercised via a Slime connection in Emacs.
 (The main script relies on `max.jar`, which can be rolled in similarly to above - see the `net.loadbang.lib` docs - but you'll probably want to work in the other sources, and leave the top-level script alone; calls to things like `.outlet` aren't going to work.)

 ## Credits